vpdb/server/doc/api/authentication.md

  3. **Application Tokens** are issued by the [`/tokens`][api-token] resource.
     They are long lived (usually a year) and must be manually maintained.
-The goal of application tokens is permanent access to third party applications such as PinballX, without the need to hand over the user's password.
+The goal of application tokens is permanent access to third party applications such as VPDB Agent, without the need to hand over the user's password.
     Contrarily to primary tokens and storage tokens, application tokens are no JWTs but only random strings.